Back to Tennessee

 immediate threat to public safety unrelated to emergency utilities restoration.

 Under present law, it is a Class A misdemeanor offense, punishable by a mandatory fine of $5,000 and a minimum 30 days incarceration, for a person to assault a first responder who is discharging or attempting to discharge the first responder's duties.
-Th
+T

 on or strangulation.
 This amendment adds emergency utility workers to the definition of "first responder" for purposes of such offenses.

-an act or omission committed in good faith while engaged in emergency utilities restoration activities during a state of emergency declared
+This amendment provides civil immunity to an emergency utility worker and the emergency utility worker's employer for an act or omission committed in good faith while engaged in emergency utilities restoration activities during a state of emergency decla

-does not apply to acts or omissions that constitute:
+red by the governor that is based on a natural emergency.
+The immunity provided by this amendment does not apply to acts or omissions that constitute:

 (1) Willful misconduct;